Common Issues Which Cause Roles to Recycle

 The Run method is intended to run indefinitely.
 If your code overrides the Run method, it should sleep indefinitely.
 If the Run method returns, the role recycles.

-If application uses Windows Azure Diagnostics, then your service configuration file must specify the DiagnosticsConnectionString configuration setting.
-This setting should specify an HTTPS connection to your storage account in Windows Azure.
+If application uses Azure Diagnostics, then your service configuration file must specify the DiagnosticsConnectionString configuration setting.
+This setting should specify an HTTPS connection to your storage account in Azure.

 The connection string is specified in the following format (the protocol must be specified as HTTPS).
 Replace MyAccountName with the name of your storage account, and MyAccountKey with your access key: